yashhere/tufte.yashagarwal.in/content/page/whoami.md

     + ~~Arch Linux and i3~~(January '18 to March '18)
     + Ubuntu and i3(March '18 to present)
 <br/>
-2. This blog is built using [Hugo](https://gohugo.io/), a static site generator.
+1. This blog is built using [Hugo](https://gohugo.io/), a static site generator.
 The theme used is [minimo](https://themes.gohugo.io/minimo).
 The source code of this blog can be found on [GitLab](https://gitlab.com/yashhere/yashhere.gitlab.io).
 A mirror exists at [GitHub](https://github.com/yashhere/yashhere.github.io) also.
-This site is automatically built using GitLab CI for GitLab and [Wercker](http://www.wercker.com) for GitHub.
-So this site is accessible at both [`yashhere.gitlab.io`](https://yashhere.gitlab.io) and [`yashhere.github.io`](https://yashhere.github.io).

 <!-- Ping me on Matrix where I hang out as `@im_y:matrix.org` and `@yashhere:matrix.org`. -->